Shan). Wu Tai Shan can be reached by train from the South through TaiYuan, or from the North through Datong, both in Shanxi Province.

 west-wards.
 Located on the only railway line into Northern Shanxi and located at the

-pass to Inner Mongolia (where japanese sponsored skirmishes had already occured
+pass to Inner Mongolia (where Japanese sponsored skirmishes had already occurred

 with Mongolian "rebels"), Datong became a main focal point of military action.